 Becoming a police officer in Laval

-Advantages of joining the SPL
+Advantages of joining the Laval Police Service

 • Action and adrenaline on a daily basis.